jimmynotjim/scrollnav/README.md

 ### Build your page

-Include a class or id hook in the element you want to apply the plugin to and include an `<h3>` for each section you want to inlcude in the navigation.
+Include a class or id hook on the element you want to apply the plugin to and include an `<h3>` for each section you want to inlcude in the navigation.

 ```html
 <div class="main">